AsadAliAkhtar/AsadAliAkhtar/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Asad Ali Akhtar
 =======================================================================================================================================

-Aspiring Data Scientist
+Data Scientist | Financial Engineering Graduate (in progress)
 -----------------------

-Hey!
-Starting with my little intro, I'm an Avionics Engineer who has the audacity to learn new things and apply them in my day-to-day tasks.
+I am an Avionics Engineering graduate transitioning into Data Science and Financial Engineering, with a strong focus on quantitative analysis, machine learning, and financial modeling.
+I have built a solid foundation through hands-on projects, formal certifications, and rigorous academic training.
-My Data Science Certifications and Google Project Management Professional Certificate are the proof of my eagerness to learn.
-I've solid foundations in machine learning concepts and have experience in developing machine learning models and data science projects.
+My background combines engineering problem-solving, statistical learning, and computational finance, enabling me to design data-driven solutions for real-world analytical and financial problems.
+I have experience developing machine learning models, performing exploratory and statistical analysis, and implementing end-to-end data science workflows in Python.
-Here is the link to my [Data Science portfolio](https://github.com/AsadAliAkhtar/Data-Science-Portfolio).
+I am currently advancing my expertise in financial engineering and deep learning, with a growing interest in quantitative finance, risk modeling, and applied machine learning.

-* 🌍  I'm based in Karachi, Pakistan
+* 🌍  I'm based in Pakistan
 * ✉️  You can contact me at [asadaliakhktar1@gmail.com](mailto:asadaliakhktar1@gmail.com)
-* 🧠  I'm learning Deep Learning
 * 🤝  I'm open to collaborating on Projects

 ### Skills